 Finally, if you're thinking that this road is much wider than roads in your own country, you're probably wrong.
 This street, Groningerstraat, is actually the same width as a road in Cambridge in the UK which is supposedly "too narrow" for proper cycle provision.
 The excuse of "we don't have enough room" is rarely, if ever, actually true.
 The Dutch find space for bikes, no matter what the width of the road.
 In fact, this junction itself shows an example of this.
 The Western side is more cramped than the Eastern side, but both sides work as well as they can for cyclists, given the available space.

-An new video showing the same junction from the point of view of a cyclist travelling from the South West to the North East of the junction.
+This new video shows the same junction as at the top of this post from the point of view of a cyclist travelling from the South West to the North East of the junction.

 More examples of what works.